scipy-conference/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 dependency conflicts which can be notoriously difficult to resolve.
 Some communities, (e.g. Fedora) offer an additional component to address this problem, curated repositories.
-Curated repositories can be thought of as a hybrid approach; the community as a whole maintains the interoperability of the software in the repository, releaving some of the user respoonsibility.
-However, this option also has problems; it can be less flexible because projects need to use dependency versions that are available in specific repositories.
+Curated repositories can be thought of as a hybrid approach; the community as a whole maintains the interoperability of the software in the repository, relieving some of the user responsibility.
+However, this option also has problems; it can be less flexible because projects need to use versions of dependencies that are available in specific repositories.
 This can be particularly troublesome for developers when different repositories have different major versions of software. [seealso: semver] Because code is run with different dependency versions in different environments, reproducibility is hard